-I am Laurie Morrison and I have a long history in fine art.
-I was drawing before I could walk or talk.
-Throughout my life I have created artworks using silk screen, lithography, intaglio print making and oil paints; plus pencil, charcoal, and pastel drawing.
+I have created artworks using silk screen, lithography, intaglio print making and oil paints; plus pencil, charcoal, and pastel drawing.
 I have done a lot of 3-D work in clay sculpture.
-I received a Bachelor of Fine Arts degree in Graphic Design from University of Tennessee at Chattanooga and I have 24 years experience creating art via computer software as a graphic designer.
+I have 24 years experience creating art via computer software as a graphic designer.
 You will find that my art classes bring old and new techniques together.

 Early creative learning experiences are important.
 “Children are the designers and engineers of the adults they will become.” - Dr. Marvin Bartel, Ed.D. from “Learning and Assessing Imagination as Intelligence.”
 Using one’s imaginative capabilities through art during the developmental years is important for intellectual growth.
 Creative and divergent thinking capacities are refined during this critical phase.
 I think it is important to foster creativity and critical thinking, and teach life-long learning skills.

-I created Main Street School of Art because I wanted to make a difference in children’s lives.
-Gaining art skills can have a real impact on children’s personal lives that goes beyond an art role.
+Gaining skills in art or music can have a real impact on children’s personal lives that goes beyond an arts role.
 Being good at something gives children a sense of self confidence that is carried with them throughout the rest of their lives.
-I believe artists never get away from the 'homework of the eye and the mind'.
+I believe artists and musicians never get away from the 'homework of the eye and the mind'.
 We dream art both at night and in our daydreams.
-I encourage my students to sketch and journal these rich ideas so that when we enter the studio, the ideas force themselves onto the canvas or into the clay.
-I try to find ways to inculcate my students with artistic ways of seeing and thinking about all of life.
+We try to find ways to inculcate our students with artistic ways of seeing and thinking about all of life.